Sejal135/Text-Augmentation-using-LLMs/README.md

 ### Augmentation
 - **SMOTE:** Generates synthetic samples for minority classes using interpolation.
-- **LLM (GPT-2):** Contextually prompted synthetic text generation tailored for each imbalance type.
+- **LLM (llama 3b 70b):** Contextually prompted synthetic text generation tailored for each imbalance type.

 ### Model Training
 - Logistic Regression and SVM were optimized using GridSearchCV for hyperparameter tuning and stratified cross-validation to ensure robust performance across classes.